UniTN-Mechatronics/arduino-encoder-board/README.md

 **DEFAULT SETTINGS**

-*To reset the settings* with the default values you must set low the **RESET_PIN** , saving in to the EEPROM the values earlier setted up by the constructor method.
-This way the settings setted up by the user are overlooked and overwritten by the default settings.
+*To reset settings* with default values, you must set low the **RESET_PIN**.
+This way the settings set up by the user are overlooked and overwritten by the default settings.

 **INTERRUPT AND INDEX**